Friday, April 8, 2016

 Logan (2017) (Movie Review)

-As far as performances are concerned Hugh Jackman and Patrick Stewart have never shined brighter than in this film.
+As far as performances are concerned, Hugh Jackman and Patrick Stewart have never shined brighter than in this film.
 Both have always been respectable in the roles of Wolverine and Professor X, but this time they both add a great deal of emotional wait to the film, as both characters are at the end of their ropes.
-Hugh Jackman’s performance speaks for itself, and I really believe he disserves an Oscar nod for his work.
-Patrick Stewart is frighteningly good this time around as Professor X, infusing the character with pathos, as well as an over the top crazy side, and the same warm humbleness we’ve come to admire from the character.
-There’s several moments near the end in which his performance brought back memories of my own late grandfather, and I couldn’t help but feel touched.
-Even some of the smaller side characters like the mutant Caliban are played very well, and add something to the film.
-Of course the big break-out character is X-23, played by new comer Dafne Keen.
-I’ve been a long time fan of this character, and was beyond thrilled to finally see her shine in a live action movie alongside Wolverine.
+Patrick Stewart is frighteningly good this time around as Professor X, infusing the character with pathos, as well as an over-the-top crazy side, and the same warm humbleness we’ve come to admire from the character.
+Of course, the big break-out character is X-23, played by newcomer Dafne Keen.
+I’ve been a longtime fan of this character, and was beyond thrilled to finally see her shine in a live action movie alongside Wolverine.
 The young actress Dafne Keen is phenomenal in the role, and a real discovery.
 You wouldn’t think an unknown child actress could hold her own acting alongside seasoned talents like Hugh Jackman and Patrick Stewart, but she nailed it ... nailed the shit out of it!
 This wasn’t an easy role either, as the character doesn’t speak much, and has to convey everything through her emotions.
-Whenever she shoots a look it’s like piercing daggers, but she also conveys just the right amount of sympathy to balance out her more beastly side.
+Whenever she shoots a look, it’s like piercing daggers, but she also conveys just the right amount of sympathy to balance out her more beastly side.

 Unfortunately, just like every other Wolverine movie, the villains aren’t very good, and this time are just plain forgettable.
 The main villain is a mechanical armed soldier named Pierce, and he’s a bad guy taken right off the shelf.
 Nothing original, nothing menacing, and he felt like a product from an 80’s action film.
 I’ll at least give the actor Boyd Holbrook some credit, as he played the role well, and looked like he was having fun as this clichéd evil cowboy stereotype.
 Also, as an X-Men fan, I’ve never really cared for the Reavers, but I do like how they were handled in the film.
 I like that their cybernetic details are very mild, so they can function as threats without off-putting the films more down to earth tone.
-There’s also this completely random evil doctor named Rice, who has some vague connection to a character Wolverine apparently killed in one of the previous films.
-This is the one character who I think should have been completely removed from the film, as he did nothing and was very boring every time he was on screen.
-Wait a second, I just noticed something about the cast.
-Over the past five X-Men movies, this is the first one that doesn’t feature any cast members from the “Game of Thrones” alumni ... that’s crazy.
+There’s also this completely random evil doctor named Rice, who has some vague connection to a character Wolverine killed in one of the previous films.

-At last we have an evil Wolverine clone who’s also played by Hugh Jackman, and I have some mixed feels about this guy.
+At last, we have an evil Wolverine clone who’s also played by Hugh Jackman, and I have some mixed feels about this guy.
 On the one hand, I like what the character represents, that Wolverines greatest fight comes in the form of himself if he’d abandoned all humanity, and was a completely savage animal.
 This evil Wolverine is also utilized in effectively frightening ways, and one little detail I love is that his facial hair resembles Sabertooth from the first Wolverine movie.
 The problem is that this character didn’t seem to leave much of an impact on our hero, and he just seemed to lack the tension required when having the older Logan battle his younger self.
 There was never a moment when the real Logan sat down and thought to himself that he’d have to face a younger, more aggressive version of himself, and if he even stood a chance.
 I also didn’t like that the evil Wolverine never spoke, and was just a puppet for the two boring human villains.
 I think this movie would have benefitted greatly by giving the evil Wolverine clone his own characterization, and motivation, rather than just being a tool.
-Maybe he thought of himself as the real Wolverine, and old man Logan was just an echo that needed to be silenced, just little things like that would have made this character more interesting.
-I will say that the fights between Wolverine and his evil clone are the most epic duals that our hero has ever had.
+I will say that the fights between Wolverine and his evil clone are the most epic fights that our hero has ever had.
 Forget about Sabertooth, Lady Deathstrike, Mystique, or the Silver Samurai, it’s this evil version of Wolverine that gives him the real challenge, and their unhinged, bare knuckled (well, claw knuckled) fights are every bit as brutal as they are hard core.

-Also, the passing is a little slow at times.
-I can’t say that the film is boring, but it definitely feels long, especially in the first 30 minutes.
-Combine that with the films joyless overtone, and it makes the movie a little difficult to watch at times.
-Now there are several great highlights throughout that help keep things balanced.
-There are some deeply thrilling moments that don’t rely on strait forward action.
-Particularly when Professor X’s mental state causes a psychic shock wave, freezing everyone around him except for Wolverine and X-23, who both have to work together to stabilize him.
+Also, the pacing is a little inconsistent at times.
+While the film isn't boring, it certainly feels long, especially in the first 30 minutes.
+Combine that with the film's joyless overtone, and it makes the movie a little difficult to watch at times.
+There are thankfully several great highlights throughout that help keep things balanced.
+There are even some deeply thrilling moments that don’t rely on strait forward action.
+One great scene is when Professor X’s mental state causes a psychic shock wave, freezing everyone around him except for Wolverine and X-23, who both have to work together to stabilize him.
 I especially love the simple moments, like this humble little dinner scene in which our heroes share a meal with a family.
 It’s beautiful seeing them bounding with strangers, while subtly reminiscing about old times.
 My favorite little touch of all is that the X-Men Comic-books actually exist within the movie, and are based around events from the previous films.
-That is frisking awesome, and a very original idea that I’ve never seen utilized in a comic book adaption.
+That is awesome, and a very original idea that I’ve never seen utilized in a comic book adaption.
 It’s also pretty serial to see Wolverine looking through a comic book with pictures of himself in the classic yellow and blue costume.
-There are even toy action figures, as we see a little boy holding a polished Wolverine doll.

-As we build to the finally, our heroes meet more genetically cloned mutant children who are being hunted by the Reavers.
+As we build to the finale, our heroes meet more genetically cloned mutant children who are being hunted by the Reavers.
 Watching these kids unleash their powers on the attacking solders is the closest this film ever gets to feeling like a real X-Men movie, and it’s great.
 The climax in general couldn’t be simpler, as it’s just Wolverine and his daughter fighting off armed troopers in the woods, just to keep some kids safe.
-It’s so simplistic, yet it’s so much more engaging then the super-powered brawls we usually get from most comic book films.
-Seeing Wolverine and X-23 fight side by side is a dream come true, as well as pure bad ass.
-This is also the most intense climax of the X-Men series as our hero is beaten, bruised, bloody and out of breath the whole time.
+It’s so simplistic, yet it’s so much more engaging than the super-powered brawls we usually get from most comic book films.
+This is also the most intense final battle of the "X-Men" series, as our hero is beaten, bruised, bloody and out of breath the whole time.
 When the fighting concludes, we get to the films big, emotional highlight ... the death of Wolverine.
-To kill a big name super hero like Wolverine is a risky venture if not handled well, but I’m happy to say that it was very well earned in this film.
-All the previous themes in the film come together beautifully, and the scene was shot with perfection.
-The acting on display is sensational, and Wolverines final words are as impactful as they get.
+To kill a big name superhero like Wolverine is a risky venture if not handled well, but I’m happy to say that it was very well earned in this film.
 Also, I love that final shot of Wolverines grave, and how the cross is turned on its side to resemble an X. It’s the best closing moment of any X-Men movie by far.
 Although, I didn’t care for Johnny Cashes “When a Man Comes Around” playing during the credits.
 It should have been Johnny Cashes “Hurt” instead, that would have been awesome to hear during the credits, but that’s just me nit-picking.

 No comments: